History of the Dred Scott Decision

 - The law expanded federal powers at the expense of state and local authority

-Hostility towards the act in the North magnified the scope and depth of anti-slavery sentiment outside of the South.
+Hostility towards the Fugitive Slave Act in the North magnified the scope and depth of anti-slavery sentiment outside of the South.
 In reaction, Southerners became further convinced of their Northern neighbors’ disregard for their property rights.

-Despite objections to the Fugitive Slave Act, moderates across the country celebrated the Missouri Compromise, believing that it had saved the Union.
-President Fillmore proclaimed a “final settlement” to the sectional differences that plagued the nation.
+Despite objections to the Fugitive Slave Act, moderates across the country celebrated the Compromise of 1850, believing that it had saved the Union.
+President Millard Fillmore proclaimed a “final settlement” to the sectional differences that plagued the nation.
 Extremists on both sides of the debate were not so easily convinced.
 Free Soil Senator Salmon P. Chase of Ohio could have been speaking for both sides when he guardedly observed “the question of slavery in the territories has been avoided.
 It has not been settled.”

 The Kansas-Nebraska Act